Creating your content

 Click on the content type to create your entry.
 The next screen you’ll see will be the entry editor for that type.
 At that point, you’ve created content without entering a single field.
 If you come out of the entry (use the left-facing arrow, upper left), you’ll see your new content atop the main list.

 Upside: it’s incredibly easy to add new content to the system.
 Downside: you can quickly accumulate a lot of junk content and false starts.
-So it’s a great habit to immediately delete any entries you didn’t mean to create or that you know you won’t be using later for publishing, drafting, training or testing.
+So make sure to immediately delete any entries you didn’t mean to create or that you won’t use later for publishing, drafting, training or testing.

 In the entry editor, complete the various fields for that content.
-(This document has guidance for each content type, so use the menu on the Getting Contentful page).
+(See the menu on the Using Contentful page for guidance on each content type).
 Anything you type or click will be auto-saved.

 The Create new entry and link method

-When you’re editing a piece of content and you’re given the option to either Create new entry and link or Link existing entries, choose wisely: As I said above, you can quickly create duplicate content.
-Unless you’re certain that the content you need doesn’t exist, you should always start with Link existing.
+When you’re editing a piece of content and you’re given the option to either Create new content or Add existing content, choose wisely.
+Unless you’re certain that the content you need doesn’t exist, you should always start with linking existing content.

 Navigating the Russian dolls